Get Inspired: How to get into Hockey

 3. Share your story and inspire others!

 Are you inspired to try hockey?
-Or maybe you are a expert sticksperson already?
-Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.
+Or maybe you are an expert sticksperson already?
+Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.

 See our full list of activity guides for more inspiration.